Cure your salty junk food cravings with these better-for-you-swaps

 I can pass up an entire tray of brownies, no problem.
 Cake?
 No thanks.
 Cookies?
 Blah.
 Not interested.
 But put a plate of French fries in front of me, and I become a ravenous fiend.

 I crave salty, fatty foods.
 And much like the folks on the sweet tooth side of the fence, my cravings can tax my diet, big time.
 So when I have a hankering for something salty, I have to strategize to avoid a major pitfall.
 Whatever I choose to eat has to satisfy my junk food cravings, but not derail my efforts to eat healthy.

 Fortunately, our forte in the EatingWell Test Kitchen, where I test and develop recipes, is taking unhealthy foods and making healthier versions of them.
-So I have plenty of options for swapping out the bad foods for better ones while satisfying my
+So I have plenty of options for swapping out the bad foods for better ones while satisfying my yearning for junk food.

 Here are 4 of the salty junk foods I crave and better-for-you-alternatives:

 Onion Rings: Who doesn't love onion rings?
 I'll save 235 calories and 21 grams fat if I avoid the Hardee's down the street and oven fry them myself at home.

 Healthier Recipe to Make At Home: Crunchy Onion Rings

 Chips: You don't need a deep fryer to make crispy potato chips.
 You can toss thinly sliced potatoes with just a touch of olive oil, pop them in the microwave and voilá!
 Crispy, crunchy homemade potato chips with 8 grams less fat per serving than regular chips.

-Healthier Recipe to Make At Home: Crispy Microwave Potato
+Healthier Recipe to Make At Home: Crispy Microwave Potato Chips

 Fried Chicken Strips: I lust over chicken strips.
 But if I make chicken tenders at home, I'll save 158 calories and 16 grams fat over the order I would have chowed down on at Arby's.

-Healthier Recipe to Make At Home: BBQ Chicken Tenders
+Healthier Recipe to Make At Home: BBQ Chicken Tenders.

 Fries: Who said French fries have to be fried?
 Our Oven Fries make a great appetizer or side dish and come in at 278 calories and 14 grams less fat than their deep-fried counterpart.
 Enough said.

 Healthier Recipe to Make At Home: Oven Fries